-Sedation dentistry offers many advantages and is appropriate for people who can’t receive dental services because of their fear and anxiety.
+Sedation dentistry offers many advantages and is appropriate for people who have an aversion to dental services because of their fear and anxiety.
 It is also appropriate for individuals who:

 - Have a low pain threshold

-- Need extensive work that requires multiple treatments
+- Need extensive/complex dental work that requires multiple treatments

-- sedation dentistry allows the treatments to be complete in less time and in fewer visits
+- Have time constraints or simply wish to complete treatment in less time and in fewer visits

 You may consider sedation is any of the following apply to you: